 Step Two: Stitch the acorns together.

-Sew the acorns pieces together.
+Sew the acorn pieces together.
 Start by arranging the top and bottom acorn pieces on top of each acorn backing piece.
 This was fun deciding which patterns should go together!
 Once you have the acorns decided, you can start hand sewing.
 Start with the bottom of the acorn using a small running stitch.
 I used two strands of embroidery floss and tried to choose floss with a contrasting color so it would be visible.
-Stitch on the top of the acorn in the same way, using a different color embroidery floss.
+Stitch on the top of the acorn in the same way, using a different color of embroidery floss.

-Step Three: Add the grommets.
+Step Three: Add the eyelets or grommets.

 Step Four: String the acorn banner.